ARCHITECTURAL DESIGN II

 - Research conceptual approaches on controlling light

-- Build scaled model to test concepts
+- Build three sketch models to test concepts

 - Develop sections of how light functions